 Expats can import their household goods duty-free to Switzerland as long as they have used and owned the appointed goods for at least six months, and as long as they complete a “Declaration/Application for clearance of household effects” form.
-This must be submitted to your removals company along with the following documents:
+This must be submitted to the removals company along with the following documents:

 - Itemised inventory of effects

-- A copy of your valid passport
+- A copy of the expats valid passport

 - Rental agreement or lease or property title of house or apartment